Generalized Animal Imitator: Agile Locomotion with Versatile Motion Prior: Learn Versatile Instructable Motion Prior ( VIM )

 Given the formulation of our motion prior, the robot learns diverse agile locomotion skills with our imitation reward and reward scheduling mechanics.
 Our reward offers consistent guidance, ensuring the robot captures both the functionality and style inherent to the reference motion.

 \textbf{Learning Skill Functionality:} To mirror the functionality of the reference motion, we translate the root pose discrepancy between agent trajectories and reference motion into a reward.
-The functionality reward $r_{\text{func}}$ is subdivided into tracking rewards for robot root position $r_{\text{func}}^{\text{pos}}$ and orientation $r_{\text{func}}^{\text{ori}}$.
+The functionality reward $r_{\text{func}}$ includes tracking rewards for robot root position $r_{\text{func}}^{\text{pos}}$ and orientation $r_{\text{func}}^{\text{ori}}$.
 Recognizing the distinct importance of vertical movement in agile tasks, the root position tracking is further split into rewards for vertical $r_{\text{func}}^{\text{pos-z}}$ and horizontal movements $r_{\text{func}}^{\text{pos-xy}}$.

-The specific formulation of our functionality rewards is provided as follows, which is similar to previous work\cite{RoboImitationPeng20}.